featured image

 }

-Design Choice: I used blocking code here rather than an interrupt-based scheduler.
-For a single-purpose device like this, it simplifies the logic significantly without sacrificing UX.
+I used blocking code here rather than an interrupt-based scheduler.
+For a single-purpose device like this, it dramatically simplifies the logic without hurting the user experience.

 // Inside measure(int num_mode)...